BransonGitomeh/GAZA/README.md

 # ProjectExpresso

-This is a project to show how to work with a Express app with GraphQL and MongoDB persistence with waterline ORM...
+This is a project to show how to work with a ExpressJS app with GraphQL and MongoDB persistence with waterline ORM...

 ## How to install the example

 ```bash
 $ git clone https://github.com/kamikazechaser/projectexpresso.git